carbaior/sescc/README.md

 cat catalogs/almagest.csv | ./sescc.py 0

-(Load .csv file to spreadsheet, then graph a dispersion plot with the data.)
+(Load generated .csv file to spreadsheet, then graph a dispersion plot with the data.)

 2.Date Almagest by longitudes: